Pet Sounds: Side one

-"That's Not Me" features multiple key modulations and mood shifts, and is the track that most closely resembles a conventional rock song.
+"That's Not Me", the track that most closely resembles a conventional rock song, features key modulations and mood shifts.
+It is the only track with most instrumental parts performed by the band members themselves.
 Its lyrics depict a young man's journey toward self-realization, concluding that companionship outweighs solitary ambition.
-The track is distinguished as the only one on the album with most instrumental parts performed by the band members themselves.

-"Don't Talk (Put Your Head on My Shoulder)" is among the most harmonically complex songs that Wilson ever wrote, centering on non-verbal communication between lovers.
-Granata highlights the track's "exquisite use" of word painting, exemplified by a bassline mimicking a heartbeat on the lyric "Listen to my heart beat", reinforced by timpani accents.
-Departing from his earlier work, Wilson incorporated a string sextet (violins, viola, and cello) to achieve a "dark, expressive" tone that Granata likens to the style of Johannes Brahms.
+"Don't Talk (Put Your Head on My Shoulder)" is among the most harmonically complex of Wilson's songs, centering on non-verbal communication between lovers.
+Departing from his earlier work, Wilson incorporated a string sextet (violins, viola, and cello) to achieve an expressive tone.

 "I'm Waiting for the Day" follows a protagonist attempting to comfort a guarded, emotionally wounded love interest.
-It blends jazz chords with doo-wop progressions alongside orchestral instrumentation featuring timpani, English horn, flutes, and a string section interlude.
-Carl praised the arrangement's dramatic shifts between minimalist verses and harmonically rich choruses, calling it "perhaps one of the most dynamic moments in the album."
-Originally registered as Brian's solo composition in 1964, it was co-credited to Love, who made a minor adjustment to Brian's lyrics.
+It blends jazz chords with doo-wop progressions and orchestral instrumentation.
+Originally registered as Brian's solo composition in 1964, it was later co-credited to Love, who made a minor adjustment to Brian's lyrics.

-Wilson said he may have subconsciously based "Let's Go Away for Awhile" on the work of Burt Bacharach (pictured).

-"Let's Go Away for Awhile" is the first instrumental, featuring 12 violins, piano, four saxophones, oboe, vibraphones, and a Coca-Cola bottle used as a guitar slide.
-In 1966, Wilson considered the track to be "the finest piece of art" he had made up to that point, adding that every component of its production had "worked perfectly".
-Musicologist Larry Starr highlights the piece's unusual AABCC structure as an example of the album's occasional formal experimentation.
+"Let's Go Away for Awhile" is the first instrumental, featuring 12 violins, four saxophones, piano, oboe, vibraphones, and a Coca-Cola bottle used as a guitar slide.
+Wilson considered the track to be "the finest piece of art" he had made up to that point, and one that may have been subconsciously influenced by Burt Bacharach's music.
+Musicologist Larry Starr references the piece's unusual AABCC structure as an example of the album's occasional formal experimentation.